Rebecca Fox: Finding Fashion Buying Success Through Portobello Institute

 Portobello past-student Rebecca Fox found her passion for fashion buying through our Business of Fashion programmes.

-Having successfully completed her first year of Fashion Buying and Merchandising as well as her second year of Fashion Management, Rebecca is now working in the exciting role ofAdministrative Fashion Buying Assistant at Pamela Scott.
+Having successfully completed our two year programme of Fashion Buying and Merchandising (QQI Level 5, Year 1) and Fashion Management (QQI Level 6, Year 2), Rebecca is now working in the exciting role ofAdministrative Fashion Buying Assistant at Pamela Scott.

 Graduating in 2020, adaptability was second nature to her, changing assignments at the last minute to suit a Covid-19 world and now working in an online ‘explosion’ of growth.